yatish609/Axel-shark/README.md

 # Python-Packet-Sniffer

-Packet Sniffer created using PyQt5 interface and Pyshark in Python.
+Packet Sniffer created using PyQt5 interface and Scapy in Python.

 Libraries used:
 > PyQt5